akshaykumaru18/Secure-Private-AI-scholarship/README.md

 **#Day13 of #60daysofudacity**
 1. continued the lesson **Convolutional Neural Network**. of Intro do DL using pytorch
-2. Started reading the book ***Handson Machine learning and deep learning using scikit and tensor flow***.
+2. Started reading the book ***Handson Machine learning and deep learning using scikit and tensorFlow***.
 Happy learning.

 **#Day14 of #60daysofudacity**